YuiHrsw/neocph/README.md

 Quickly compile, run and judge competitive programming problems in VS Code.
 Automatically download testcases , or write & test your own problems.

-neocph supports a large number of popular platforms like Codeforces, Codechef, TopCoder etc. with the help of competitive companion browser extension
+This extension supports a large number of popular platforms like Codeforces, Codechef, TopCoder etc. with the help of competitive companion browser extension.

 ## Quick start